btfiles/UBpermGFP/README.md

 Please see the files NOTICE and LICENSE for credits and terms of use.

-A manuscript describing the statistical test implemented by this code is currently under review.
-If you happen to use this code, please keep an eye out for the eventual paper to cite.
+A manuscript describing the statistical test implemented by this code is currently in press.
+If you use this code, please keep an eye out for the eventual paper to cite.